Lithium Deep Cycle Marine Batteries

 Maintain Charge

-Unlike many other types of batteries, lithium marine batteries can maintain their charge for years.
-Even if they’re put into a storage shed and not used or kept charging.
+Unlike other types of marine batteries, lithium batteries can maintain their charge for years.
+They maintain their charge even if you put them in a storage shed and don't use or keep them charged.

 Lightweight